-9.2 QC Review Checklist for Reports
+9.2.
+QC Review Checklist for Reports

-inte req nt uir BIP Leader is responsible to conduct a QC Review and sign all bridge inspection reports.
-The of the QC process is to ensure: Compliance with FHWA and BIP policies, meet Owner rements, ensure significant findings are appropriately documented, and take necessary as.
+The BIP Leader is responsible to conduct a QC Review and sign all bridge inspection reports.
+The intent of the QC process is to ensure: Compliance with FHWA and BIP policies, meet Owner requirements, ensure significant findings are appropriately documented, and take necessary actions.
 The following is a QC Review Checklist of Inspection items.

+- Bridge is inspected prior to the Due Date, see Final Report Timeline & Deadlines. - Late Inspections are considered Non-Compliant by FHWA and the Statewide BIP Manage must be notified. - Rescheduling Inspections to be inspected after the month due must notify the Statewide BIP Manager to obtain written FHWA approval prior to inspection.

+Scour Items to look for

+- Channel cross sections are required for all bridges over a waterway. - NBI Item #113 Scour Critical Bridges Code. - If inspector recommends changing Item 113, ensure the State Hydraulics Engineer has concurrence. - If Item 113 = 3 or 7, inspection must follow Scour Plan of Action (POA) inspection requirements. - Scour is described in the Element defect number 6000 (Scour). - Sketches quantify & locate scour in enough detail to detect changes in future inspections. - Load Rating and Posting: If a change in load restriction is required, the new signs must be posted within 30 days of notification, which is within 60 days of the date of inspection.
+BIP Leads should check to see if the structure needs a new Load Rating, see Re-Load Rating during Inspection - Review Element condition and quantities - Load path Elements with quantities in Condition State 4 indicate an NBI Superstructure or Substructure = 4.

+Critical Finding

-Bı ridge is inspected prior to the Due Date, see Final Report Timeline & Deadlines.
-0 Late Inspections are considered Non-Compliant by FHWA and the Statewide BIP Manage must be notified.
-0 Rescheduling Inspections to be inspected after the month due must notify the Statewide BIP Manager to obtain written FHWA approval prior to inspection.
-Sc cour Items to look for 0 Channel cross sections are required for all bridges over a waterway.
-0 NBI Item #113 Scour Critical Bridges Code.
-If inspector recommends changing Item 113, ensure the State Hydraulics Engineer has concurrence.
-If Item 113 = 3 or 7, inspection must follow Scour Plan of Action (POA) inspection requirements.
-Scour is described in the Element defect number 6000 (Scour).
-Sketches quantify &amp; locate scour in enough detail to detect changes in future inspections. da Dad Rating and Posting: If a change in load restriction is required, the new signs must be posted within 30 ays of notification, which is within 60 days of the date of inspection.
-BIP Leads should check to see if the ructure needs a new Load Rating, see Re-Load Rating during Inspection Re eview Element condition and quantities 0 Load path Elements with quantities in Condition State 4 indicate an NBI Superstructure or Substructure = 4.
-Cı ritical Finding 0 If the Bridge Inspection Report documents a Critical Finding, return the Report to the Inspector until a detailed/measurable/actionable Report and process has been completed.
-0 Existing Critical Finding Notification is posted in BrM.
-If not, upload to BrM Multimedia. lf : Super, Sub, or Culvert changes from 5 to 4 or less, inspection should have submitted a new Load Rating epairs are reasonable and coded as new Work Candidates.
-Design improvements such as Bridge Rail ograde should not be coded as a Work Candidate unless the rail is not safe structurally.
-0 Existing Work Candidates such as structural repair work, cleaning, maintenance, etc. are updated or documented as complete.
-0 Notify appropriate personnel for Repair Programming.
-Traffic of needed sign repairs Maintenance of needed guardrail repairs Utility Company of utility decencies 0 New Work Candidates must include preliminary design, cost estimate, and when the repair should be completed to mitigate risk.
-Bı ridge Inspection Report (BIR) is signed by a qualified Team Leader and BIP Lead ВІ IR is uploaded to the Bridge File within 30 Days of Inspection, see Bridge Inspection & Report deadlines.
+If the Bridge Inspection Report documents a Critical Finding, return the Report to the Inspector until a detailed/measurable/actionable Report and process has been completed.

+- Existing Critical Finding Notification is posted in BrM.
+If not, upload to BrM Multimedia. - If Super, Sub, or Culvert changes from 5 to 4 or less, inspection should have submitted a new Load Rating - Repairs are reasonable and coded as new Work Candidates.
+Design improvements such as Bridge Rail upgrade should not be coded as a Work Candidate unless the rail is not safe structurally. - Existing Work Candidates such as structural repair work, cleaning, maintenance, etc. are updated or documented as complete. - Notify appropriate personnel for Repair Programming. - Traffic of needed sign repairs - Maintenance of needed guardrail repairs - Utility Company of utility decencies - New Work Candidates must include preliminary design, cost estimate, and when the repair should be completed to mitigate risk. - Bridge Inspection Report (BIR) is signed by a qualified Team Leader and BIP Lead - BIR is uploaded to the Bridge File within 30 Days of Inspection, see Bridge Inspection & Report deadlines.

-9.3 Unscheduled Inspections
+9.3.
+Unscheduled Inspections